troglobit/finit/README.md

 **Runlevels**

-Runlevels are optional in Finit, but support for [SysV runlevels][5] is available if needed.
+Support for SysV init-style [runlevels][5] is available, in the same minimal style as everything else in Finit.
+The `[2345]` syntax can be applied to service, task, run, inetd, and TTY stanzas.

 All services in runlevel S(1) are started first, followed by the desired run-time runlevel.
 Runlevel S can be started in sequence by using `run [S] cmd`.
-Changing runlevels at runtime is done like any other init, e.g. <kbd>init 4</kbd>
+Changing runlevels at runtime is done like any other init, e.g. <kbd>init 4</kbd>, but also using the more advanced `intictl` tool.

 **Plugins**

-Finit plugins can be *callbacks*, *boot hooks* into different stages of the boot process, or *pure extensions*.
+Plugins can be used to *extend* the functionality of Finit, *hook into* different stages of the boot process and at runtime, and act as *pure extensions*.
 Plugins are written in C and compiled into a dynamic library that is loaded automatically by finit at boot.
-A basic set of plugins that extend and modify the basic behavior are bundled in the `plugins/` directory.
+A basic set of plugins are bundled in the `plugins/` directory.

 Capabilities:

-- **Task/Run/Service callbacks**
-  Modify service arguments, override service monitor's decisions to start/stop/reload a service.
 - **Hooks**
   Hook into the boot at predefined points to extend Finit
 - **I/O**